 The 1942 Inglis sales catalogue was a very thin volume by usual standards, with breeders voluntarily cutting their offerings by half, given the Federal Government’s wishes to restrict race meetings and the difficulties of wartime transportation.
 The doubts that haunted the vendors as to the short-term future of Australian racing preyed upon the minds of many buyers as well.
 Moreover, this particular yearling had arrived at Newmarket straight out of the paddock only a few days before the auction and lacked the elegance and comportment of her sales yard rivals who had been groomed for sale months before.
 Still, the bay filly did have good legs, and Crowley was able to secure her for just 60 guineas.
 As she left the ring, one of Brian Crowley’s country acquaintances jokingly asked him: “What made you buy her?”
 His response has become famous in Australian Turf folklore.
 “Oh well, if she’s not good enough for down here she might win a race in the bush’ Crowley replied.

 The filly, of course, was Flight.
 Just a couple of years before, Brian Crowley had retained a local man at Gunnedah named Frank Nowland as his private trainer and he now sent this latest yearling to him to be broken-in.
-A quiet little man, Nowland was one of the old school of successful pony trainers, who twenty years before, had trained a small team on the unregistered courses; his best performer during those grafting years had been Lady Baeda, a smart all-height sprinter.
-Nowland’s association with Crowley was about to lift him onto an altogether different plane, and the pair had already enjoyed a modest measure of success in town with horses such as Hilarious, Arahura and Amazing, but this filly was to prove something else altogether.
-After being broken-in, the as yet unnamed filly was returned to Crowley’s property ‘Oreel’ where his daughter proceeded to ride her about the place; and it was about the same time that his son enlisted in the Air Force.
-When it came time to register a name for the filly to race under, Flight seemed the perfect fit.
+A quiet little man, Nowland, the son of a Royal Mail coach driver from the north-west, was one of the old school.
+Initially, a jockey and a groom to a prominent country stable, once he retired from the saddle he became a successful pony trainer Some twenty years before, he had trained a small team on the unregistered courses; his best performer during those grafting years being Lady Baeda, a smart all-height sprinter.
+In more recent years his most reliable breadwinner had been a 14.2 pony named Marie Clare who was a regular winner around Tamworth, Narrabri, Gunnedah and Quirindi.
+However, Nowland’s association with Crowley was now about to lift him away from that country circuit and onto an altogether different plane.
+The pair had already enjoyed a modest measure of success in town with horses such as Hilarious, Arahura and Amazing, but this latest filly was to prove something else altogether.
+After being broken-in, the as-yet-unnamed filly was returned to Crowley’s property ‘Oreel’ where his daughter proceeded to ride her about the place.
+It was about the same month that his son enlisted in the Air Force.
+Accordingly, when it came time to register a name for the filly to race under, Flight seemed the perfect fit.

 Such was the potential shown by Flight as well as a number of the lesser horses Nowland was now preparing for Crowley, that, together with wartime restrictions on horse transport, Nowland decided to relocate to Sydney.
 With Crowley’s assistance, he moved from Gunnedah into stables in Botany Street, Kensington, at the beginning of the 1942-43 racing season.
 Although Flight had only been in work ten weeks, Frank Nowland was confident of a bold showing when he produced the filly for her first public appearance in a five-furlong nursery at Randwick on Villiers Day in late December.
 The trainer had booked Roy Carter for the ride, a former apprentice of Bayly Payten, who hadn’t saluted the judge in Sydney for several years.
 Bayly actually had one in the same race, Van Eyck owned by Sir Sydney Snow, and the stable rather fancied it.